-- In an emergency and with extreme caution; and - 2 After: - the failure of less restrictive alternatives (such as Positive Behavior Supports, a. constructive and non-physical de-escalation, and restructuring the environ- - a determination that such alternatives would be inappropriate or ineffective b. under the circumstances. - Restraints shall never be used as a punitive form of discipline or as a threat to gain control or gain compliance of a student's behavior. - School personnel shall: - use restraints only for the period of time necessary and using no more force than necessary; and - prioritize the prevention of harm to the student. b.
+- In an emergency and with extreme caution; and - 2 After: - The failure of less restrictive alternatives (such as Positive Behavior a.
+Supports, constructive and non-physical de-escalation, and restructuring the environment); or - A determination that such alternatives would be inappropriate or ineffective under the circumstances. - Restraints shall never be used as a punitive form of discipline or as a threat to gain control or gain compliance of a student's behavior. - School personnel shall: - Use restraints only for the period of time necessary and using no more force than necessary; and - Prioritize the prevention of harm to the student.